Alfredo E. Pascual: As U.P. president

 In the area of finance and administration, Pascual raised for U.P. substantial resources through government budget allocations, donations, and revenue-generating projects.
 When he assumed the U.P.
 Presidency, funding from the government was declining.
 But he campaigned for and succeeded in getting big increases in government funding for U.P.
 The U.P. budget for operating expenses, in particular, has quadrupled.
-Around P12 billion has been allocated for modernizing the physical and cyber infrastructure of U.P. campuses (funding about 100 new buildings and 50 major renovations) and upgrading the hospital equipment of the Philippine General Hospital (PGH).
+Around P12 billion has been allocated for modernizing the physical and cyber infrastructure of U.P. campuses (funding about 80 new buildings and 60 major renovations) and upgrading the hospital equipment of the Philippine General Hospital (PGH).

 Among the major donations that Pascual got for U.P. are the land and the building for the new U.P.
 Bonifacio Global City (UP-BGC) campus from the Bases Conversion and Development Authority (BCDA) and a business group, respectively.
-Now operational, UP-BGC provides those working in BGC and nearby areas convenient access to U.P.’s professional programs in law, business, industrial engineering, statistics, etc. Other donations are (a) a 400-seat theater in U.P.
-Diliman from a businessman alumnus; (b) a completed 4-storey dormitory in U.P.
-Manila donated from a fraternity and a sorority; (c) a 70-hectare site for a U.P. campus in the New Clark City in Tarlac from BCDA; (d) a 5-hectare site and academic building for the U.P.
-Alabang technology hub donated from an alumni family; and (e) a 3-hectare site and a building from a Mindanao-based business group for an extension campus of U.P.
-Los Baños in Panabo City.
+Now operational, UP-BGC provides those working in BGC and nearby areas convenient access to U.P.’s professional programs in law, business, industrial engineering, statistics, etc. Other donations are a 400-seat theater in U.P.
+Diliman from a businessman alumnus; a completed 4-storey dormitory in U.P.
+Manila donated from a fraternity and a sorority; a 70-hectare site for a U.P. campus in New Clark City also from BCDA; a 5-hectare site and academic building for the U.P.
+Alabang technology hub donated from an alumni family; and a 3-hectare site and a building from a Mindanao-based business group for an extension campus of U.P.
+Los Baños in Panabo.

 Pascual forged partnerships with the private sector to build revenue-generating projects, such as the U.P.
 Town Center in Diliman.
 The commercial center generates hundreds of millions of pesos annually for the university, which are used to fund programs not eligible for government funding (e.g., enhanced personnel benefits for retirement and hospitalization).
 Pascual rolled out e-UP, a system-wide integrated information system designed to achieve administrative efficiency, sharpen decision making, and strengthen control.
 The project included substantial investments in hardware, fiber optic networks, and internet bandwidth to also support the academic requirements of faculty and students.